The Sports Legends

 Charles Barkley is an American professional basketball player and television personality.
 Charles Barkley played 16 seasons for the 76ers, Suns and Rockets.
 Read his biography, stats, facts and achievements.

-Barkley was a member of two U.S. men’s basketball teams that won Olympic gold medals (1992, 1996).
-He was named one of the 50 greatest players in NBA history in 1996, and he was inducted into the Naismith Memorial Basketball Hall of Fame in 2006.
+Internationally, Barkley was a key member of the U.S. men’s basketball teams that won Olympic gold medals in 1992 and 1996.
+In 1996, he was honored as one of the 50 Greatest Players in NBA History, and a decade later, in 2006, he was inducted into the Naismith Memorial Basketball Hall of Fame.

 Charles Barkley Stats: